Town of Canandaigua Cemeteries

 Cooley Cemetery

 First reference to this plot is in 1879.
-"Twenty-four rods of land set apart by Lyman Cooley in his lifetime as a family burying ground."
-It is the smallest of the town's cemeteries holding just 5 stones.
-Stones include Shaw 1829, and Sheldon 1816.
-It is well maintained by the Town.
+“Twenty-four rods of land set apart by Lyman Cooley in his lifetime as a family burying ground.”
+It is the smallest of the Town’s cemeteries holding just 6 burials.
+Stones include Shaw 1828, and Sheldon 1816.
+The Cemetery is maintained by the Town.

 Location: Northeast Side of Cooley Road.
 Near intersection of Short Road